As an Amazon Associate I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Price: Around $100 with lens

-This canon AE-1 program is all you need.
-They can be picked up for as little as $100 and the optics of the 50mm are perfect adequate for some travel photos.
+This canon AE-1 program is all you need to get started in the world of film photography.
+In fact, you can get started with a lot less, but I’m happy to personally recommend this one because I’ve taken so many photos with it.
+They can be picked up for as little as $100 and the optics of the 50mm are perfectly adequate for travel photos.

 Action Camera – The only one you’ll need.